clincha-org/clincha/Documentation/Writeups.md

 ## Possible sections
 ### Tidbits
-Bits and pieces
+Bits and pieces that I've done that deserve their own writeups.
+They don't really fit in any one section.
+My little cloud
+Content that

-## Content that sti
+## Content that still needs writing
 ### What's happened?
 - Landlordin
 	- Documentation on what needed done to get from a flat to ready for Airbnb